OptimalBits/bull/REFERENCE.md

   attempts: number; // The total number of attempts to try the job until it completes.

-  repeat: RepeatOpts; // Repeat job according to a cron specification, see below for details
+  repeat: RepeatOpts; // Repeat job according to a cron specification, see below for details.

   backoff: number | BackoffOpts; // Backoff setting for automatic retries if the job fails, default strategy: `fixed`